yasudakn/kubeflow-pipelines-clv/deploy/README.md

 The `build.sh` script demonstrates how to use the `gcloud builds submit` command to start the build process.

-Make sure to update the `build.sh` with the setting reflecting your environment.
+Make sure to update the `build.sh` with the settings reflecting your environment.
 Use the the following table as a guideline.

 Parameter | Description
 -----------|-------------